TownLake/blog-samrhea-legacy/content/posts/2021/zero-trust-samba.md

 * Deploy a Samba file server on an Ubuntu machine
 * Make that machine inaccessible to the Internet
-* Connect to that file server without adding latency or back hauls
+* Connect to that file server without adding back hauls that degrade performance
+* Control who can reach the server using my identity provider of choise, instead of relying entirely on simple password auth in Samba

 ---